isomerpages/singhealth-gkps/index.md

 ---
 layout: homepage
 title: Global Knowledge Sharing Platform for Patient Safety (GKPS)
-description: "An online and public platform to facilitate systematic collection and sharing of patient safety knowledge by stakeholders in different geographic regions, economic and cultural settings.
-Administered by SingHealth Duke-NUS Institute for Patient Safety & Quality (IPSQ) "
+description: An online and public platform to facilitate systematic collection and sharing of patient safety knowledge by stakeholders in different geographic regions, economic and cultural settings.
+Administered by SingHealth Duke-NUS Institute for Patient Safety & Quality (IPSQ)
 image: /images/gkps logo_edited 210823.png
 permalink: /
 notification: ""